 The seat belt is an important innovation that highlights the value of creating consistent standards for the common good.
 Sure, there have been plenty of different seat belt designs over the years—you’d be hard-pressed to find a button-press mechanism along the lines of the ones used on Chrome Industries bags in a modern-day vehicle—but for the most part, the ideas that drove Nils Bohlin survive to this day.

 Of course, there’s always room for innovation.
-Recently, Ford raised some eyebrows in the world of automotive news when a just-granted seat belt patent of theirs surfaced.
+A few years ago, Ford raised some eyebrows in the world of automotive news when a seat belt patent of theirs surfaced.
 The patent, for a heated seat belt, extends a more recent trend among vehicle makers to add temperature control to seating from the person’s backside to the person’s front side.

 The patent is lengthy, discussing the process of adding a heating mechanism to the webbing of a seat belt strap.
 But some were skeptical, such as CarBuzz’s John Tallodi, who noted the obvious technical problems of such a solution.